gargi25bas10015-glitch/VITyarthi-Project-by-Gargi-Kirpan-25BAS10015-/README.md

 # VITyarthi-Project-by-Gargi-Kirpan-25BAS10015-
-Project title: To=Do List CLI App
+Project title: To-Do List CLI App

 Overview :
 	   This project is a simple command-line to-do list application built with Python.
 It allows users to add, view, and delete tasks efficiently from the terminal.